dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 > In suave, we have opted to write a lot of documentation inside the code; so just hover the function in your IDE or use an assembly browser to bring out the XML docs.

 Even though I found myself around I wish there would have been a little bit more documentation and more code examples which would have put me on the right track straight away.
-A common topic that everyone will have to think about is proper error handling and error logging in Suave.
+A common topic that everyone will have to think about at some point is proper error handling and error logging.

 ## Hello World in Suave